nemonik/hands-on-DevOps/readme.md

 -----END RSA PRIVATE KEY-----
 ```

 Now, what's this business about `insecure_private_key`?
-Well, vagrant provides an insecure key pair ot the vagrant user that is by default replaced a more secure key pair per vagrant.
-Both `development` and `toolchain` vagrants were deliberately configure to use the `insecure_private_key` to ease the teaching of this class, but keeping "security" in mind it would of been more secure to permit vagrant by default toi generate a new private key for the `toolchain` vagrant.
+Well, by default `vagrant up` command will replace the insecure key pair in the box it uses as a starting point with a new key pair when provisioning each vagrant.
+Both `development` and `toolchain` vagrants were deliberately configured to use the `insecure_private_key` to ease the teaching of this class, but keeping "security" in mind it would've been more secure to configure `vagrant up` by default to generate a new private key for the `toolchain` vagrant.

-To configure vagrant to generate a private key per vagrant replacing the `insecure_private_key` simply comment out the following line in the project's `Vagrantfile` as the default value for `config.ssh.insert_key` is `true`.
+To configure `vagrant up` to generate a private key per vagrant, replacing the `insecure_private_key`, simply comment out the following line in the project's `Vagrantfile` as the default value for `config.ssh.insert_key` is `true`.

 ```ruby
   config.ssh.insert_key = false